Website Preloader

 Setting Goals and Objectives

-Before diving into the creative process, define the purpose of your motion graphics project.
+Before diving into the creative process, it’s important to define the purpose of your motion graphics project.
 Are you educating your audience, promoting a product, or strengthening brand identity?
-Pinpoint the key message and emotions you want to convey, and use emotive words to establish your brand’s style and tone.
-A clear brief ensures every decision aligns with your goals, helping you create a visually stunning and effective motion graphic.
+Clarify the key message and the emotional tone you want to convey.
+A strong brief helps ensure every creative decision supports your goals.

 Discovery: Exploring Your Brand

 Before creating anything, we immerse ourselves in your brand.
-This involves learning about your business and audience—after all, the project is 100% about you, so share your story!
-Understanding your brand’s essence allows us to craft a piece that stands out and rises above the competition.
+That means learning about your business, your audience, and the story you want to tell.
+Understanding your brand’s essence helps us craft a piece that feels distinctive and rises above the competition and makes it distinctive to you.

-Once we’re in the right headspace, we gather references and ideas in a mood board to clarify the desired look and feel.
-Exploring various animation styles at this stage helps us find the perfect fit for your target audience.
-If you’re unsure about the direction, don’t worry—our team will guide you to an aesthetic that aligns seamlessly with your brand.
+Once we’re in the right headspace, we gather references and build a mood board to clarify the desired look and feel.
+This stage helps us explore different visual directions and identify what best fits your brand and audience.
+If you’re unsure about the direction, don’t worry—our team will help guide you toward an aesthetic that feels right.

 image of a sript with corrections next to a cup of coffee and text: motion graphics process step 3 copywriting script

 Now that we understand what you’re looking for, we move into crafting a script that speaks your brand’s language.
-The script is like the roots of a motion graphic tree—it’s the absolute foundation.
-From design to animation and sound, we draw every creative idea from the script.
+The script is the foundation of the entire piece.
+From design to animation to sound, every creative decision grows out of the script.

 The Basics of the Script

-It is no exaggeration to say that the script defines the success of the rest of the project.
-Good copywriting is key!
+It’s no exaggeration to say that the script shapes the success of the rest of the project.
+Good copywriting matters.

-Our team of copywriting experts, creative directors, and designers work together to develop a voice that brings your message to life.
-In this phase, we are laser-focused on the important stuff — like your core services and unique key messages.
-And, of course, if our clients provide a script they approve, we are more than happy to work with that.
+Our copywriters, creative directors, and designers work together to develop a voice that brings your message to life.
+In this phase, we stay focused on the essentials—your core services, your value, and the key messages that need to come through.
+And of course, if our clients already have an approved script, we’re happy to work from that as well.

 graphic: 150 words = 1 minute of video